Provand's Lordship: History

-Provand's Lordship was built as part of St Nicholas's Hospital by Andrew Muirhead, Bishop of Glasgow in 1471.
+Provand's Lordship was built as part of St Nicholas's Hospital by Andrew Muirhead, Bishop of Glasgow, in 1471.
 A western extension, designed by William Bryson, was completed in 1670.

-In the early 19th century the house was occupied by a canon supported by income from the Lord of the Prebend (or "Provand") of Barlanark.
-Later that century it was acquired by the Morton Family who used it as a sweet shop.
+In the 19th century it was acquired by the Morton Family who used it as a sweet shop.
 Following a generous donation Sir William Burrell, in the form of cash as well a collection of seventeenth-century Scottish furniture in the late 1920s, the house was bought by the specially-formed Provand's Lordship Society, whose aim was to protect it.
-In 1978, the building was acquired by the City of Glasgow who restored it.
+In 1978, the building was acquired by the City of Glasgow District Council who restored it.
 It was reopened to the public in 1983, and, following further restoration work which lasted two years, re-opened again in 2000.